Israeli Navy: History

 In 1938, encouraged by the Jewish Agency, Shlomo Bardin founded the Marine High School in Bosmat, the Technion's Junior Technical College.
 1943 witnessed the founding of the Palyam, the naval branch of the Palmach, whose training was undertaken at the maritime school.
-The Jewish merchant marine was also raised, operating SS Tel-Aviv and cargo ships such as Atid.

-In 1942, eleven hundred Haganah volunteers joined the Royal Navy, mostly in technical roles (12 of them were officers by the nomination agreement of the Jewish Agency with the Royal Navy).
-A few reached sea service and combat service.
-Two of them served with the Fleet Air Arm (FAA), one of whom was Edmond Wilhelm Brillant and the other Zvi Avidror.
-With the end of the Second World War and the start of the Jewish insurgency in Mandatory Palestine, Palyam members took part in clandestine immigration activities, bringing Europe's Jews to Palestine, as well as commando actions against Royal Navy deportation ships.
+During World War II, about 1,100 Jewish volunteers from Palestine joined the Royal Navy, mostly in technical roles.
+Some became sailors and saw combat service.
+In accordance with an agreement between the Jewish Agency and Royal Navy, 12 became officers.
+Two of them volunteered to be pilots with the Fleet Air Arm (FAA) but were ultimately not accepted to the pilot course.
+One of the volunteers was Edmond Wilhelm Brillant and the other was Zvi Avidror.
+Additional Jewish volunteers from Palestine served in the British Merchant Navy during the war.
+With the end of the war and the start of the Jewish insurgency in Mandatory Palestine, Palyam members took part in clandestine immigration activities, bringing Europe's Jews to Palestine, as well as commando actions against Royal Navy deportation ships.
 Royal Navy volunteers, meanwhile, rejoined the Haganah.

 During the last months of British Mandate in Palestine, the former Royal Navy volunteers started work on the captured clandestine immigration ships (known as the Fleet of Shadows) in Haifa harbor, salvaged a few and pressed them into service.
 These were to become the Navy's first ships and saw service in the 1948 Arab–Israeli War.